Blocking ads removes funding from us!

 Synphony

 Great test.
-Only comes with the OnePlus 7T Pro also too big, got it from the storeprobeers.
+But the OnePlus 7T Pro is also too big for me, I tried it out in the storeprobeers.

 And you have a (quite funny) typo on the camera: In good lighting conditions, the really great, but sometimes a little too pale, pictures "shit".